Code of Conduct

-Certificants shall not electronically post personal health information or anything, including photos, that may reveal a patient’s/client’s identity or personal or therapeutic relationship.
-(All statements, regardless of intent, about a patient/client can potentially contain sufficient information for a member of a community to recognize the patient/client thus, violating the state and/or federal law (i.e. Health Insurance Portability and Accountability Act (HIPAA)).
+Certificants shall not electronically post personal health information or anything, including photos, that may reveal a patient’s/client’s identity or personal or therapeutic relationship, without the patient's/client's written consent.
+(All statements, regardless of intent, about a patient/client can potentially contain sufficient information for a member of a community to recognize the patient/client, thus violating the state and/or federal law (i.e., Health Insurance Portability and Accountability Act (HIPAA)).

 Certificants shall not misuse NBCOT’s intellectual property, certification marks, logos, or other copyrighted materials.
 This includes all NBCOT exam preparation tools, websites, or exam content.
 Disclosure of practice test questions or examination material content, including examination questions, is strictly prohibited.